-In the post-World War II era, the building at 4015-17 N. Sheridan Rd. was the location of the Cairo Supper Club.
+In the post-World War II era, the building at 4015-17 N. Sheridan Rd.was the location of the Cairo Supper Club.
 From at least 1949 until 1964, the Cairo Supper Club (first known as the Cairo Lounge) combined dining with nightclub entertainment.
 The club took its name and interior decor (said by a Chicago Tribune article to resemble a Middle-Eastern-inspired tent) from the building's exotic, Egyptian Revival-style exterior.

-Along with a resident band, the Cairo Supper Club featured a variety of acts over the years, including singing groups such as the "Bachelors" and the "Personalities," exotic dancers such as Emilia Greça and Kismet, and magicians such as Giuli Giuli, touted in club ads as "straight from Cairo, Egypt."
-Perhaps the best-known entertainer to play the Cairo Supper Club was hypnotist Marshall Brodien, who was a regular at the club for several years in the early 1960s.
+Along with a resident band, the Cairo Supper Club featured a variety of acts over the years, including singing groups such as the "Bachelors" and the "Personalities," exotic dancers such as Emilia Greca and Kismet, aridmagicians .such?as Giiili Giuli, touted in club ads as "straight from Cairo, Egypt."
+Perhaps the best-known entertainer to play the Cairo Supper Club was hypnotist Marshall Brodieh, who was a regular at-the'club .for several years in the early 1960s.
 Brodien later became locally prominent on Chicago television as "Wizzo the Wizard" on WGN-TV's The Bozo Show and Bozo's Circus.

-The Cairo Supper Club closed suddenly on May 11, 1964, when the building was firebombed.
-Subsequent investigation indicated that the firebombing was in connection with a nationwide crime spree against restaurants by organized crime.
+The Cairo Supper Club closed, suddenly on May 11, 1964, when thebuildirig was firebombed.
+Subsequent investigation indicated that the firebombing was in connection with a nationwide crime spree against restaurants by organized, crime:'

-The Cairo Supper Club Building is located in the Buena Park Historic District, listed on the National Register of Historic Places.
-It is included in the district nomination's "List of Significant Buildings."
-The building is also "orange-rated" in the Chicago Historic Resources Survey.
-Recently, the building housed the Nick's Uptown bar.
-In September 2013, the building was bought by neighboring Thorek Hospital, and Nick's subsequently closed.
+The Cairo Supper Club Buildingis located in the Buena Park Historic District, listed on the National-Register of Historic'Places.
+It i's.iricluded in the district nomination's "List of Significant Buildings."
+The building is alsb."6rangerrated" in the Chicago Historic Resources Survey.
+Recently, the building housed the Nick's Uptown .bar.
+In-September 2013, the building was bought by neighboring Thbrek Hospital, and Nick's subsequently closed.